The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Proofs

 \subsection{A PAC-Bayes bound}

 Let $\mu,\nu$ be probability measures on a measurable space $(E,\mathscr{A})$.
 The \emph{Kullback-Leibler divergence} of $\mu$ with respect to $\nu$ is defined via

-The following classical lemma is a key ingredient for PAC-Bayes bounds, cf. \citet[p.
-159]{catoni2004} or \citet{Alquier2021}.
+The aforementioned Legendre transform of the Kullback-Leibler divergence is a key ingredient for PAC-Bayes bounds, cf. \cite{csiszar1975}, \cite{donsker1976}, \cite{catoni2004,catoni2007}.
 We include the short proof for the sake of completeness. \begin{lem} Let $h\colon E\to\R$ be a measurable function such that $\int\exp\circ h\,\d\mu<\infty$.
 With the convention $\infty-\infty=-\infty$ it then holds that

 where the supremum is taken over all probability measures $\nu$ on $(E,\mathscr{A})$.
-If additionally, $h$ is bounded from above on the support of $\mu$, then the supremum in \ref{eq:gibbsequality} is attained for $\nu=g$ with the Gibbs distribution $g$, i.e.\ $\diff g{\mu}:\propto\exp\circ h$. \end{lem}
+If additionally, $h$ is bounded from above on the support of $\mu$, then the supremum in \ref{eq:gibbsequality} is attained for $\nu=g$ with the Gibbs distribution $g$, \emph{i.e.}, $\diff g{\mu}:\propto\exp\circ h$. \end{lem}

 \begin{proof} For $D\coloneqq\int \e^{h}\,\d\mu$, we have $\d g=D^{-1}\e^{h}\d\mu$ and obtain for all $\nu\ll\mu$:

 \end{proof} Note that no generality is lost by considering only those probability measures $\nu$ on $(E,\mathscr{A})$ such that $\nu\ll\mu$ and thus